Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: Quasiparticle spectra

 (i) The Zeeman splitting of spin-up and spin-down quasiparticle branches is reduced due to the magnon-mediated interaction between quasiparticles with opposite spins.

-(ii) For positive energy branches, corresponding to electron-like quasiparticles, the lifetime of spin-up quasiparticles and quasiparticles at the upper part of the spin-down branch is considerably suppressed, what is seen as a broadening of the corresponding branches.
-For negative energies, corresponding to hole-like quasiparticles, the situation is symmetric if we interchange spins.
+(ii) For positive energy branches, corresponding to electron-like quasiparticles, the lifetime of spin-up quasiparticles and quasiparticles at the upper part of the spin-down branch is considerably suppressed, which is seen as a broadening of the corresponding branches.
+For negative energies, corresponding to hole like quasiparticles, the situation is symmetric if we interchange spins.
 The broadening of the spin-down branch only occurs in the energy region, where the spin-up branch also exists.
-The physical reason is that the spin-flip processes providing the broadening are nearly horizontal due to the fact that $\omega_0 + Dq^2 \ll \Delta$, that is the magnon energies are small as compared $\Delta$ in the whole range of $\xi$, considered in Fig.~(\ref{fig:spectra}).
-The lower (upper) part of the spin-down (up) positive (negative) energy branch is not broadened because there are no available states for the opposite spin quasiparticles at the appropriate energies and, consequently, the spin-flip processes are not allowed.
+The physical reason is that the spin-flip processes providing the broadening are nearly horizontal due to the fact that $\omega_0 + Dq^2 \ll \Delta$; that is, the magnon energies are small as compared to $\Delta$ in the whole range of $\xi$, considered in Fig.~(\ref{fig:spectra}).
+The lower (upper) part of the spin-down (up) positive (negative) energy branch is not broadened because there are no available states for the opposite-spin quasiparticles at the appropriate energies and, consequently, the spin-flip processes are not allowed.